ARCHIVED-mean-stack/session-2/README.md

 * Use the meta tag to ensure this works on devices: [Viewport Demo for Phone](http://daniel.deverell.com/css-files/responsive-meta-example/)

 ##FlexBox
+* CSS Flexible Box Layout Module

-A simple guide to the various CSS properties on [CSS Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)
+* A simple guide to the various CSS properties on [CSS Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)

 ###A simple Flex Nav